 Soak in a natural pool and explore three of the most popular attractions in Iceland.
-The Golden Circle & Secret Lagoon Iceland offers great value in a small group setting.
+The Golden Circle & Secret Lagoon Iceland offer a great value day tour in a small group setting.

 Meet on location

 - A Visit to the Secret Lagoon Iceland

 - A Guided Tour of the Golden Circle Sightseeing